giellalt/lang-fao/tools/mt/apertium/tagsets/README.txt

 README
 ======

-This directory may contain additional reordering and relabeling files to be used by language pair specific analysers in Apertium.
+This directory contains reordering and relabeling files to be used by analysers and generators in Apertium.
+One file is generated, and the manually written files can either be general or language-pair specific.

-The recognised filename patterns are:
+The recognised filenames and filename patterns, and their use in the order they are applied, are:

-apertium.TARGETLANG.relabel
-reorder-rags.TARGETLANG.regex
+apertium.relabel             - automatically generated, Giella -> Apertium
+modify-tags.regex            - general tagset changes, man. added/maintained
+apertium.postproc.relabel    - general relabelling, manually added/maintained
+modify-rags.TARGETLANG.regex - pair-specific changes using regex, manually m. apertium.TARGETLANG.relabel  - pair-specific relabelling, manually add/maint.

 Replace TARGETLANG with the language code of the actual target language you are building your Faroese apertium analyser for.

-If no such file is found for a specific target language, then no such processing is applied.

-If only a relabel file is found, it will be applied.

-If BOTH a relabel and a regex file is found, the regex file is applied _first_, then the relabel file.
-This is important to remember, since it could affect the actual tags you want to reorder.
-Rule of thumb:

-Reorder tags in the form created by the default GTD-to-Apertium tag converter.
+The file apertium.postproc.relabel is added to all languages and contain some default tag changes between the Giella and Apertium tag sets.

+The remaining files can be added as needed, and will be automatically picked up by the build process if found.

 NB!
-Remember to escape Xerox regex special characters with %, e.g. the < and >
-characters conventionally used to delimit tags in Apertium.

-The file apertium.postproc.relabel is a manually edited relabelling file that is applied after the automatic relabelling.
-Use this file to add or modify any relabelling that is not covered by the automatic relabelling.
-Remember that the relabeling tool only can replace single symbols (multichar or otherwise) - if you need to do more advanced changes (reordering, multiple symbols at once) please use the target language specific regexes in addition (see above).
+Regex files are applied BEFORE relabel files if both files are used.
+See order of application above!